Volkswagen Golf GTE interior, dashboard & comfort

 There's a cool design with some nice GTE-specific touches, but the Golf's infotainment system still leaves a lot to be desired

-The eighth-generation Volkswagen Golf took one of its biggest steps forward over the old car inside its cabin; there's no mistaking it for any Golf that came before.
-It's not just about looks, however – the new Golf remains one of the better-packaged and well-appointed cars in its class.
+The eighth-generation Volkswagen Golf took one of its biggest steps forward over the old car in the cabin; there's no mistaking it for any Golf that came before.
+It's not just about looks, however – the latest Golf remains one of the better-packaged and well-appointed cars in its class.

 Material quality in some places is a bit below what you might expect from Volkswagen, but everything is very well put-together.
 GTE specification includes some bespoke trim elements that set it apart from other models in the range – black chrome trim, a heated three-spoke sports steering wheel and unique Jacra Blue cloth upholstery, along with an aluminium gear selector.

 The GTE's dashboard is a modern affair based around a pair of large infotainment screens, with one taking the place of traditional analogue dials.
 Overall design is slick, but with plenty of thought paid to practicality; a large storage tray sits ahead of the gear selector and there's another next to it for keeping smaller items.

 One of the biggest sticking points is a lack of physical heater controls – the touch-sensitive replacements that sit under the main infotainment screen can be a bit fiddly to use on the move.
 We'd prefer more traditional physical controls, but this is ultimately a small complaint on what's an otherwise well designed dashboard.

 The GTE comes comprehensively equipped, with highlights including its own design of 17-inch alloys, automatic LED headlights, three-zone climate control, keyless entry with stop-go functionality, heated and foldable door mirrors and a huge array of active safety and driver assistance systems.
 Ambient interior lighting also features, as does an illuminated grille.
 Android Auto and Apple CarPlay are standard.